Price Lists

 From the left-side navigation, select Price Lists and click on Create Price List.

-Step 2: Name your price list
+Step 1: Name the price list

-Step 3: Select market
+Step 2: Select market.

 Under Applicable market, select: